...

 Kinship Care under Texas CPS Guidelines: Maintaining Family Ties

-In line with the CPS guidelines for child removal in Texas, kinship care emerges as a valuable option, wherein a child is placed with a relative or a trusted individual like a close family friend.
+Following CPS guidelines for child removal in Texas, kinship care emerges as a valuable option, placing the child with a relative or trusted individual like a close family friend.
 This approach prioritizes maintaining the child within their extended family circle or support network.
 Especially during tumultuous periods, this continuity can offer the child a sense of stability and emotional comfort, aligning with the child’s need for familiar connections.

 Kinship Care under Texas CPS Guidelines: Maintaining Family Ties